 In today’s commercialized world, kratom comes in many different shapes and sizes.
-You are likely familiar with the run-of-the-mill micronized kratom powder offered by most vendors.
-You will also commonly come across kratom extracts, usually in pill or liquid-shot varieties.
+If you’ve heard of kratom, you are likely familiar with the run-of-the-mill micronized powder offered by most vendors.
+You may have also heard of kratom extracts, usually in pill or liquid-shot varieties.
 Today, however, we’ll be discussing the in’s and outs of kratom tea and kratom capsules.

 What is Kratom?

-Kratom is the common name for both the plant and leaf of Mitragyna speciosa.
-M. speciosa is an evergreen tree found in South East Asia where it grows wild as well as on plantations.
+Kratom is the common name for both the Mitragyna speciosa tree and the products made with its leaves.
+M. speciosa is an evergreen tree found in South East Asia.
+There, it grows wild in wetland forests, and people also grow it on plantations.

-Kratom is a botanical cousin of coffee, both being in the Rubiaceae family.
-Regardless of whether you use kratom tea or kratom capsules, it all comes from the same plant.
+Kratom is a botanical cousin of coffee.
+Both belong to the Rubiaceae family of plants.
+Regardless of whether you use crushed-leaf kratom tea or kratom capsules, it all comes from the same plant.

-It produces a little over 40 alkaloids in it’s leaves.
-These alkaloids built out from an indole chemical structure.
-Scientists currently postulate that they evolved for the purpose of insect deterrence.
+Kratom trees produce over 40 alkaloids.
+These alkaloids are built around an indole chemical structure.
+In the dry plant leaves, alkaloids typically make up 0.05%-2% of the weight.
+Currently, scientists postulate that they evolved for the purpose of insect deterrence.

 What Does it Do?